Kosciach/TicTacToe/README.md

 <div align="center">
   <p>
-    JustTicTacToe is a minimalist version of popular game TicTacToe.
+    JustTicTacToe is my version of popular game TicTacToe.
+I wanted to make something simple, like one of the games I have made in the past.
+It was a TicTacToe but with Star as an X, and Heart as an O. This time I went for minimalistic style and smooth transitions.
   </p>
 <br>